endoplasmicosmic/Crowdfunding_ETL/README.md

 4. Create the Crowdfunding Database

-ERD and Table Schema
+a) ERD and Table Schema

 We inspected the four CSV files and created an Entity-Relationship Diagram (ERD) using QuickDBD.
 Using the ERD, we defined the table schema, including data types, primary keys, foreign keys, and other constraints.
 The schema was saved as crowdfunding_db_schema.sql.
 The ERD was saved as QuickDBD-ETL_Mini_Project_ERD.png.
 Both were uploaded to our GitHub repository.

-Database Creation
+b) Database Creation

 We created a new Postgres database named crowdfunding_db and used the schema to create the tables in the correct order to manage foreign keys.
 Each table was verified with a SELECT statement to ensure successful creation.

-Data Import
+c) Data Import

 Finally, we imported each CSV file into its corresponding SQL table and verified the data with SELECT statements to ensure the correctness of the data.

-Conclusion
+5. Conclusion

 This ETL Mini Project demonstrates our ability to extract, transform, and load data into a structured database, following best practices for data handling and database management.
-The project files, including the transformed data and database schema, are available in our GitHub repository for further reference and use.
+The project files, including the transformed data and database schema, are available in this GitHub repository for further reference and use.